Norfolk Botanical Garden pictured above @anna_on_the_keys, Instagram

 2. Watch a Sunrise at the Beach

-The sun rises in the east, and we’re blessed in Norfolk with soft sand and beautiful sites of the sunrise on two of our beaches, East Beach and Ocean View.
-Grab a coffee to-go from Sandfiddler Café and make your way to either location for a gorgeous sunrise over the water.
+The sun rises in the east, and we are blessed in Norfolk with soft sand and beautiful sites of the sunrise on two of our beaches, East Beach and Ocean View.
+Grab a coffee to-go from Cova and make your way to either location for a gorgeous sunrise over the water.
 Bring the pup!
 Dogs are allowed on both beaches until 10 am.

 3. Gather Fresh Produce at a Farmer’s Market

 There’s nothing better than snacking on fresh berries and organic veggies.
-Peruse The Markets Fare at East Beach or Riverview Village Days at Lafayette Park and find some sun-soaked produce and fun souvenirs like handmade soap and local honey.
+Peruse our Top Farmers Markets in Norfolk and find some sun-soaked produce and fun souvenirs like handmade soap and local honey.